mvdom/mvdom/README.md

 - Simple, extensible, and optimized DOM data exchange (`d.push(el, data)` & `var data = d.pull(el)`).
 - Minimalistic but powerful pub/sub (hub) with topic and label selectors.

+## Compatibility

+- Written and tested on all modern browsers (Chrome, Safari, Mobile Safari, Firefox, Edge)
+- Requires Promise, Array.forEach (for IE11, can be polyfill with https://polyfill.io)
+- Using javascript syntax compatible with IE9+ (no transpilling needed)

 ## Installation
 ```